FajlaRabby24/FajlaRabby24/README.md

 ## 👋 About Me

 Hi, I'm Fajla Rabby!
-I'm a passionate **Front-End Developer** and **MERN Stack Developer** from Bangladesh.
+I'm a passionate **MERN Stack Developer** from Bangladesh.
 I enjoy creating beautiful, functional websites and web apps that make a difference.

 - 🌱 Currently learning **TypeScript** and **Three.js**
 - 🚀 Building a **Car Rental Web** and a **Recipe Boop App**